thank you so much for joining us this evening.

 we hope you enjoy

-an evening with Béla fleck & the atlanta symphony orchestra
+an evening with ada pasternak & the pasternak family

 So, as our offerings shifted from the difficult to define “Jewish Music” towards “Jewish Contributions to Music,” our name didn’t exactly match what we do.
 We needed a name that better reflected the inclusivity of our programming, allowing us to present all sorts of Jewish cultural arts programming (not only music, but comedy, spoken word, panels and conversations as well) and attract a broader audience.
 And we found it with “Neranenah.”